Wikid82/cpmp/docs/github-setup.md

 ### How It Works:

-GitHub Actions automatically uses the built-in `GITHUB_TOKEN` which has permission to:
+GitHub Actions automatically uses the built-in `CPMP_TOKEN` which has permission to:
 - ✅ Push images to `ghcr.io/wikid82/caddyproxymanagerplus`
 - ✅ Link images to your repository
 - ✅ Publish images for free (public repositories)